rcruz04/configure-ad/README.md

 </p>
   <h3>Login to Client-1 with Remote Desktop and ping DC-1</h3>
 <p>
-Log in to Client-1 using Remote Connections in windows or using Microsoft's Remote Desktop appliction.
+Log in to Client-1 using Remote Connections in windows or using Microsoft's Remote Desktop application.
 To do this, use the public IP address found in the overview of the VM.
 </p>
 <br />

 <p>
 <img width="1470" alt="Screenshot 2024-07-23 at 7 48 38 PM" src="https://github.com/user-attachments/assets/82f19bfc-6a6d-4be1-ad1c-02527baeb415">
-In Client-1 open CMD and ping the domain controller at the privite ip found in the overview.
+In Client-1 open CMD and ping the domain controller at the private ip found in the overview.

   ```
   ping -t 10.0.0.4
   ```

-  On my lab the domain controller was at 10.0.0.4 but use the ip address found in the overview.
+  In my lab the domain controller was at 10.0.0.4 but use the ip address found in the overview.
 It should time out if done correctly.
 </p>
 <br />